Getting Comfortable With The Basics

 Why Authy is the best multi-factor authentication app:

-The Google Titan Security Key – Help prevent account takeovers from phishing attacks.
+The Google Titan Security Key – Helps prevent account takeovers from phishing attacks.

 Google 2-step verification

-• Google 2-step verification – How it works: – Google 2-step verification adds an extra layer of security to your Google Account by requiring you to have access to your phone as well as your username and password when you sign in.
-I use this feature; it requires a bit more effort to set up but makes your Google account more secure than most banking sites.
+• Google 2-step verification – How it works: – Google 2-step verification adds an extra layer of security to your Google Account by requiring you to have access to your phone and your username and password when you sign in.
+I use this feature; it requires more effort to set up, but it makes your Google account more secure than most banking sites.
 Glenn

 Protect Your Accounts

-Most digital accounts have settings that can help regain control of your account if it’s compromised.
-However, before your account is compromised, the recovery settings must be set up.
+Most digital accounts have settings that can help you regain control if they’re compromised.
+However, the recovery settings must be set up before your account is compromised.

 These are the things you can do: